I am a Christian woman.

 And when I say closer, I mean closer.

 I’ve seen His realness firsthand.
-If God can pull me out of a coma during a 100, and if He can help me keep moving up and over mountains when I have no business being in them, then of course He can be here for the other trivial things.
+If God can pull me out of a coma during a nasty 100, and if He can help me keep moving up and over mountains when I have no business being in them, then of course He can be here for the trivial things.
 And so I’ve learned to bring ALL of life to God in prayer.
 Everything.
 Anything.
 You name it.
 It’s no longer just God please don’t let me die!
 It’s also God please help me to truly live.

 And to be straight up, I openly admit that I suck in many ways.
 I really do.
 This is not some “holier than thou” post.
 It’s just honesty.
 I have such a screwed up past, and even as a professing Christian, I’m the first to admit that I’ve done things I am very ashamed of….
 In other words, there is a lot for me to pray about, but that doesn’t stop me from growing.